 We picked a popular Queclink GV300 tracker for testing.
 Go to Devices page in the flespi panel and click the "+" button.
 Give a name, add the phone number and the ident, and pick the device type from the drop-down:

-Click the wrench button on the device card and navigate to the Settings tab to access the configurator:
+Click on the device card and navigate to the Settings tab to access the configurator: